Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asteraceae >>> Hymenoclea salsola

 female flowers.
 Male heads are several-flowered while the female flower heads

-have usu. just one.
-A series of flattened wings developes from the involucre
+have usually just one floret.
+A series of flattened wings developes from the

 Sonoran Desert Naturalist Home Page